Doctor Who: The Lost Stories (The First Doctor)

 Synopsis: The TARDIS lands on “the Tenth Planet”, a world identical to the Earth but whose orbit around the Sun is diametrically opposite to our planet's, and which has therefore gone undetected.
 This world is very much like Earth, but there are subtle differences: four-leaf clovers are plentiful, for example, and glass refracts oddly.
 Most notably, women are the dominant sex while men struggle for equality.
 The leader of the planet is Barbara's double, and Barbara is kidnapped by rebels.
 Meanwhile, the Doctor, Susan and Ian are embroiled in the struggle for male suffrage.

-References: Doctor Who Magazine #310, DWM Special Edition #7, Doctor Who: The Handbook: The First Doctor
+References: Doctor Who Magazine #310, DWM Special Edition #7, Doctor Who: The Handbook: The First Doctor, The Doctor Who Production Diary: The Hartnell Years

-Writer: Brian Hayles Notes: This storyline appears to have been submitted around the time that Hayles completed The Smugglers in mid-1966.
+Writer: Brian Hayles Notes: This storyline appears to have been submitted around the time that Hayles was developing The Smugglers in early 1966.
 It was discovered by Mark Hayles amongst his late father's files.

 Episodes: 4